 Biting into a bone or skin when eating ceviche isn't pleasant - neither is the bloodline.
 While some fish recipes may call for leaving the skin on, this isn't one of them.

-In order to “cook” your fish using the citrus chemical process to kill bacteria, you’ll need the acid of a citrus fruit.
-Lime juice, lemon juice, and even grapefruit juice can be used.
+In order to "cook" your fish using the citrus chemical process to kill bacteria, you'll need the acid of a citrus fruit.
+Fresh lime juice, lemon juice, and even grapefruit juice can be used.
 Which fruit you choose all depends on your recipe and palate.

 The most important thing to keep in mind when cooking your fish is that the longer it sits, the more it cooks.
 The acid will begin to breakdown the protein of the fish as it infuses it with flavor.
 There are some recipes out there that will call for the fish to rest for hours.
-If you like your fish mushy and over done, then that’s fine.
-Otherwise, fifteen minutes is usually your answer.
+If you like your fish mushy and over done, then that's fine.
+Otherwise, a total time of 15 minutes is usually your answer.

 Consider cooking your fish like you cook your steak.
 You want the outside to be cooked while the center is still rare.
 As long as you stay in the 10-25 minutes time range, your semi-firm fish will be cooked to perfection.